Ola-yink/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Create a script that moves all files beginning with uppercase letter to the directory
+Create a script that delete all file in the current working directory